Yashwant-Rajesh/Dual-Clock-Asynchronous-FIFO/README.md

 ## Verification

-7 self-checking test cases exercising:
+7 self-checking test cases, each in its own folder under `Simulation/`, exercising:

 1. Basic write/read at matched throughput
 2. Full-flag assertion when FIFO is at capacity
 3. Empty-flag assertion when FIFO is drained